B2.6 Represent multiplication of numbers up to 10 × 10 and division up to 100 ÷ 10, using a variety of tools and drawings, including arrays.

 Division has a quotative meaning when the total quantity and the size of groups are known (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags needed).

-As students progress, it is important that they see the concept of multiplication rather than addition and learn other representations.
-The array model is a powerful model for learning multiplication and division and provides a different perspective on these operations.
+As students progress, it is important that they begin to see the concept of multiplication as more than repeated addition and learn other representations.
+The array is a powerful model for learning multiplication and division and provides a different perspective on these operations.

 The array model can be introduced to students in a variety of ways.
-For example, during a math discussion, teachers can use a student's work as a starting point and propose organizing objects into an array.
+For example, during a math discussion, teachers can use a piece of student work as a starting point and propose organizing objects into an array.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 134.

 For multiplication, the number of rows and the number of columns are known.
-For division, the total number and the number of rows or columns are known.
+In a division situation the total number of objects is known, as well as either the number of rows or the number of columns.
 To arrange the objects into an array, the objects are placed in known rows or columns until all objects are evenly distributed.

 Examples